ryanmstokes/landing-zone/README.md

 For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).

 ## Composition API
-Nuxt 2 does not yet have built in suppoort for vue 3 or the composition API, but the application takes advantage of the new features offered by Vue 3, by importing the nuxtjs composition-api package and using a slightly differennt syntax for some declarations.
+Nuxt 2 does not yet have built in support for vue 3 or the composition API, but the application takes advantage of the new features offered by Vue 3, by importing the nuxtjs composition-api package and using a slightly differennt syntax for some declarations.

 https://yarnpkg.com/package/@nuxtjs/composition-api